Aflao GRA Customs exceeds 2022 revenue target by GH¢4 million

-The Aflao sector Customs Division of the Ghana Revenue Authority (GRA), has exceeded its revenue target for 2022 by GHC4 million.
+The Aflao sector Customs Division of the Ghana Revenue Authority (GRA), has exceeded its revenue target for 2022 by GH¢4 million.

 Mr Joseph Allan, Chief Revenue Officer (CRO) of Customs, who doubles as the Second-in-Command of the sector, disclosed these at an end-of-year get-together organized by the Command at Aflao, Friday.